sachagavino/astroMUGS/README.md

   <img src="docs/source/_static/logo-dark-name.png" alt="astroMUGS">
 </picture>

-# A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry, for MUlti-Grain Simulations (MUGS), specifically dedicated to young stellar objects. astroMUGS is the new version of the library chemdiskpy.
+# A code for MUlti-Grain Simulations (MUGS) dedicated to young stellar objects.

-This code performs dust continuum radiative transfer simulations of protoplanetary disks with RADMC3D and allows to use the resulting dust tempeature and local radiation field for gas-grain simulations (NAUTILUS).
-The code can convert any relevant RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa.
+A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry codes, The code can convert RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa. astroMUGS is the new version of the library chemdiskpy.

 ## Installation